 Water Treatment & Management System

-Water treatment plants produce drinking water for public consumption or "industrial water" for manufacturing or other business operations.
-Treatment often involves some combinations of: Filtering out sediment and disease-causing organisms.
-Chemical treatment to remove excess minerals and other contaminants.
+Water treatment plants produce drinking water for public consumption or "industrial water" for manufacturing or other business operations as per their requirements.
+Treatment often involves some combinations of Filtering out sediments and disease-causing organisms.
+Chemical treatment to remove excess minerals, undesirable features, and other contaminants.

-Water management involves on optimizing the use of water and minimizing the environmental impact of water use on the natural environment.
-Optimum use of water covers both conservation and efficiency.
+Water management involves in optimizing the use of water and minimizing the environmental impact of water use on the natural environment.
+Optimum use of water covers both the conservation and the efficiency.
 At present, inefficiently and inappropriately, insignificant use of potable water is evident in many construction projects in Sri Lanka.
-The construction industry is therefore having a responsibility for sustaining the water resource.
-Although, the construction industry is more concerned about resource efficiency and sustainable concepts, water management practice is yet to receive its due recognition.
+The construction industry is, therefore, having a responsibility for sustaining the water resources.
+Although the construction industry is more concerned about resource efficiency and sustainable concepts, water management practice is yet to receive its due recognition.
 It was found that with regard to sustainable use of water resource in the construction industry, water management aspects should be clearly addressed from the early stages, such as designing and tendering stages of a construction project.